 The average cost of car insurance in the UK is £485 according to the Association of British Insurers (ABI), but this varies between sources as Confused.com sets the average far higher at £827.

 The cost of cover varies considerably from person to person, and your personal premiums will depend on a wide range of factors.
 This, of course, means that the average cost of car insurance for an 18-year-old will differ from the typical cost of cover for someone older or more experienced.

 Why is car insurance so expensive for new drivers?

-In fact, the average car insurance cost in the UK for drivers in their 20’s is around 25% higher than it is in your 30’s – but why is car expensive so expensive for new drivers?
+In fact, the average car insurance cost in the UK for drivers in their 20s is around 25% higher than it is in your 30s – but why is car insurance so expensive for new drivers?

 Read more: Black Box Car Insurance for Young Drivers

 Why is my car insurance so high with a clean record?

 Even if you are an experienced driver with a few years’ no-claims discount and a completely clean driving record, you might still find that your car insurance premiums are higher than you’d like.